moderndatacompany/dataos.info/docs/resources/stacks/nilus/batch_sources/aws_athena.md

 Nilus supports Athena as a **batch ingestion source**, enabling queries over S3 data (typically in **Parquet, ORC, or Iceberg format**) and movement of results into the DataOS Lakehouse or other supported destinations.

 !!! info
-    AWS Athena does not support Depot.
+    - AWS Athena does not support Depot.
 To configure connections, use service account credentials provided through the Instance Secret Resource in the URI.
+    - Contact the DataOS Administrator or Operator to obtain configured URI and other required parameters.

 ## Prerequisites